ComCatLab/welcome-guide/docs/sources/nutshell.md

     The required input files for a calculation generally include:

     - a structure file
-    - a input parameter file for the DFT code
+    - an input parameter file for the DFT code
     - a Python script for interfacing with DFT code or generating results
     - a submission script
     - additional files for the DFT code (e.g., pseudopotentials, wavefunction files, etc.)

-    Template Python and submission scripts for several different job types are described [here](./samples/index.md).
+    Python and submission script templates for several different job types are described [here](./samples/index.md).
 The format for parameter files and additional files required by DFT codes are generally specified in the documentation for the corresponding computational code.
     However, for many DFT codes, there are utilities that can help with the the creation of